I Tried the New WhatsApp Apple Watch App and Here Are the 6 Things Still Missing

 Take Out

 The Watch version of WhatsApp is a very useful first step by Meta.
 They had to start somewhere, and this is it.
-I’ve become accustomed to fully functioning iPhone features and cannot use this Watch version until how I usually interact with the iPhone app is more closely replicated.
+I’ve become accustomed to iPhone’s full feature set and cannot use this Watch version until how I usually interact with the iPhone app is more closely replicated.
 If, instead, you were waiting for more straightforward message exchanges, you will be happy with what you have today.

 Reader-Powered Content